AlexEdbrookeDavis/My-Homepage/README.md

 # My-Homepage
 The background code for my personal webpage.
-Utilizes React and Spring for the front-end and back-end respectively
+Currently utilizes React for the front-end